x00tex/hackTheBox/Boxes/linux/Retired/tentacle/README.md

 /usr/bin/rm -f access.log cache.log
 ```

-script is syncing `/var/log/squid/` to `/home/admin/`, that means all file from `/var/log/squid/` direcotry copy to `/home/admin/` and than creates tar archive from these file.
+script is syncing `/var/log/squid/` to `/home/admin/`, that means all file from `/var/log/squid/` directory copy to `/home/admin/` and than creates tar archive from these file.

 Found a login technique with kerberos with `.k5login` config file from [kerberos docs](https://web.mit.edu/kerberos/krb5-devel/doc/user/user_config/k5login.html)